LaravelDaily/course-react-parking/docs/Lesson 7 - Validation and register form.md

 Considering that we are going to have more forms in the future it is a good idea to have a component where we can pass errors object and a field name to display particular error messages under the specific field.

-Now let's extend our `useAuth` hook `src/hooks/useAuth.jsx` by adding new `errors` state, this is where we are going to store the errors object returned from the backend.
+Now let's extend our `useAuth` hook `src/hooks/useAuth.jsx` by adding a new `errors` state, this is where we are going to store the errors object returned from the backend.

-`src/hooks/useAuth.jsx` file should look like this.
+The `src/hooks/useAuth.jsx` file should look like this.

 ```jsx
 import { useState } from 'react'